domaine-hugh/YUHUI-WEATHER-NETWORK/README.md

-# YUHUI-WEATHER-NETWORK:partly_sunny:
+# YUHUI-WEATHER-NETWORK :partly_sunny:

 ![DEMO1](https://user-images.githubusercontent.com/84819219/133728749-6a91114b-101d-4c1c-8113-b502736e9f34.png)
 ![DEMO2](https://user-images.githubusercontent.com/84819219/133728829-d14c57d6-ab98-4a67-af43-b68399c910ac.png)

-Please click this link and jump to my break timer application:[YUHUI'S WEATHER NETWORK](https://hughzhoutrt.github.io/YUHUI-WEATHER-NETWORK/)
+Please click this link and jump to my break timer application:[YUHUI'S WEATHER NETWORK](https://domaine-hugh.github.io/YUHUI-WEATHER-NETWORK/)

 This is my second JavaScript project which is about AJAX.
 I used three APIs and let them work toghter.
 The process of building this timer is in my another respository called __JavaScript_projectInJuno__.